-\paragraph{Spherical CNNs} \gcnns\ can be extended to homogeneous spaces of groups of symmetries~\cite{kondor18icml}; the quintessential example is the sphere $S^2$ as a homogeneous space of the group $\SO{3}$, the setting of spherical CNNs.
+\paragraph{Spherical CNNs} \gcnns\ can be extended to homogeneous spaces of groups of symmetries~\cite{kondor18icml}; the quintessential example is the sphere $S^2$ as a homogeneous space of the group \SO{3}, the setting of spherical CNNs.
 There are two main branches.
-The first branch, introduced by \textcite{s.2018spherical}, lifts the spherical inputs to functions on $\SO{3}$, and its filters and features are functions on the group $\SO{3}$, which is higher dimensional and thus more computationally expensive to process. \textcite{kondor2018clebsch} is another example.
+The first branch, introduced by \textcite{s.2018spherical}, lifts the spherical inputs to functions on \SO{3}, and its filters and features are functions on the group \SO{3}, which is higher dimensional and thus more computationally expensive to process. \textcite{kondor2018clebsch} is another example.
 The second branch, introduced by \textcite{esteves18eccv}, is purely spherical and has filters and features on $S^2$, using spherical convolution as the main operation.
 In this case, the filters are constrained to be zonal (isotropic), which limits the representational power. \textcite{perraudin2019deepsphere} also uses isotropic filters, but with graph convolutions instead of spherical convolutions.

-Our approach lies between these two branches; it is not restricted to isotropic filters but it does not have to lift features to $\SO{3}$; we employ sets of \swsfs\ as filters and features.
+Our approach lies between these two branches.
+It is not restricted to isotropic filters but it does not have to lift features to \SO{3}; we employ sets of \swsfs\ as filters and features.

+A separate line of work developed spherical \cnns\ that are not rotation-equivariant \cite{JiangHKPMN19,zhang2019orientation}, which rely on the strong assumption that the inputs are aligned.

-\paragraph{Equivariant vector fields} Our approach can equivariantly handle spherical vector fields as inputs or outputs. \textcite{marcos16_rotat_equiv_vector_field_networ} introduce a CNN on the plane whose features are vector fields obtained from rotated copies of filters. \textcite{CohenW17} formalize the concept of feature types that are vectors in a group representation space.
-This is extended to 3D Euclidean space by \textcite{weiler3dsteerable}. \textcite{worrall2017harmonic} introduce complex-valued features on $\R^2$ whose phases change upon rotation; this is similar in spirit to our method, but our features live on the sphere, requiring different machinery.
+\paragraph{Equivariant vector fields} Our approach can equivariantly handle spherical vector fields as inputs or outputs. \textcite{marcos16_rotat_equiv_vector_field_networ} introduced a planar CNN whose features are vector fields obtained from rotated filters. \textcite{CohenW17} formalized the concept of feature types that are vectors in a group representation space.
+This was extended to 3D Euclidean space by \textcite{weiler3dsteerable}. \textcite{worrall2017harmonic} introduced complex-valued features on $\R^2$ whose phases change upon rotation; this is similar in spirit to our method, but our features live on the sphere, requiring different machinery.